FailAcademy/learning/README.md

 When finished, push your branch to `origin`, eg. `git push origin adp-london-update-slides` and create a pull request against `master`.
 After your code has been reviewed and approved, it will be merged into `master`.

-⚠️ If you see the `(shallow update not allowed)` error, run `git fetch` to update all refs, and try pushing again.⚠️
+⚠️ If you receive the `(shallow update not allowed)` error, run `git fetch` to update all refs, and try pushing again.⚠️

 ### Deploying your LMS